Alamantus/FeatherWiki/README.md

 ### Most Compatible

-These versions will run on browsers running JavaScript with at least ECMAScript 2015 (also known as ES6) features.
+In _most_ cases, this is the section you want to choose from.
+These versions will run on browsers running JavaScript with at least
+ECMAScript 2015 (also known as ES6) features.

 - **Dove:** `81.690 kb`
   - Includes both What You See Is What You Get (WYSIWYG) editor _and_ Markdown editor with toggle button